-HSBC JOH's Pillar 3 disclosures 2016 comprise all information required under Pillar 3, both quantitative and qualitative.
-HSBC JOH has implemented the Basel Committee on Banking Supervision ('BCBS') final standards on revised Pillar 3 disclosures issued in January 2015.
-HSBC Bank plc publish comprehensive Pillar 3 disclosures annually on the HSBC website www.hsbc.com, simultaneously with the release of the Annual Report and Accounts.
+HSBC JOH's 2017 Pillar 3 disclosure comprises all information required under Pillar 3, both quantitative and qualitative.
+HSBC Bank plc publishes comprehensive Pillar 3 disclosures annually on the HSBC website www.hsbc.com, simultaneously with the release of the Annual Report and Accounts.
 Pillar 3 requirements may be met by inclusion in other disclosure media.
-Where HSBC JOH adopts this approach, references are provided to the relevant pages of the Annual Report and Accounts or other location.
+Where we adopt this approach, references are provided to the relevant pages of the Annual Report and Accounts or other location.